Mowgli review: This ain't your Disney Jungle Book, and that's wild

 It did come as a surprise when, bang in the middle of the film, the plot veered wildly off course from the familiar narrative the Disney films established atop Kipling's work.
 Some may hate this startling divergence, but I enjoyed the sudden realization that I didn't know exactly what was going to happen next, especially after being lulled into a false sense of security by familiar opening scenes.

-Despite the inevitable comparisons, both Disney's version and Serkis' reimagining are worth watching -- although I'd save Netflix's muddier, bloodier version until the little ones are past peak Disney age.
+Despite the inevitable comparisons, both Disney's version and Serkis' reimagining are worth watching -- though I'd save Netflix's muddier, bloodier version until the little ones are past peak Disney age.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.